Updated: Nov 8

 In the next and the third step, you should clean your data.
 After collecting and aggregating data from many sources and organizations, you should optimize it for the analysis step.
 At this stage, you should identify and clean the data, such as missing or redundant data and incorrect data entry.
 This mainly happens since such problems can skew the analysis results.
 So, this step is crucial because it has the most significant impact on the accuracy of your research.

 Now, it's the time for the most exciting step, analysis!
-Your goal will have a significant impact on the type of data analysis you perform but there are a lot of techniques (Hillier, 2022).
+Your goal will significantly impact the type of data analysis you perform but there are a lot of techniques (Hillier, 2022).
 These techniques can be regression analysis, time-series analysis, and univariate or bivariate analysis.
 Of course there are a few others that you may be familiar with.
 Depending on your goal, you'll hunt for hidden patterns and relationships using data analysis tools and procedures and discover insights and forecasts.
 There are four stages of analysis as follows.
 1. Descriptive Analysis: This analysis defines what has occurred already.
 It's a common first step in the investigation.
 2. Diagnostic Analysis: It is more concerned with diagnosing the problem than understanding why a particular problem occurred.
 3. Predictive Analysis: It allows you to make a future prediction and forecast future growth using historical data.
 4. Prescriptive Analysis: In this type of analysis, you make suggestions for the future.
 It is the last of the analysis stages.

 Summarizing Your Findings